canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 {% include figure.html src="embed/animation/little-witch/curtain-quarter.png" alt="The third shape key, with the vertices at the top squeezed off to the side." %}

 We animate the third shape key with a slight delay compared to the second shape key.
 With the right timing, this creates a convincing impression that the hidden string is pulling the curtain open.
+(Since the light is very dark, I didn't add any more visible details, like a curtain rail or string.
+But more complex cloth sims are definitely possible by extending this method.)

 I called these shape keys 'hang', 'draw' and 'quarter'.

+### The grooves in the floor and walls

+One simple thing that does a lot to sell this as a physical artefact is all the grooves that have been cut in the floor and walls.
+Viewed from above, they look like this:

+{% include figure.html src="embed/animation/little-witch/grooves.png" alt="A screenshot showing the layout of the grooves on the floor of the theatre." %}

+The tricky part about cutting these was keeping the UVs clean.
+I absolutely could not *move* vertices, since that would result in UV stretching.
+Instead, I used the Loop Cut and Knife tools to split edges, creating a bunch of extra topology, then deleted faces wherever wood would need to be removed to accomodate some character or scenery.

+Of course, this had to come right at the end, after all the animation had been finalised.
+I tweaked the animation a bit to make things use the same grooves as much as possible, then got cutting.

+I imagine the person who made this mechanical theatre sitting there with a router cutting out lines with a great deal of satisfaction.

 ## The house

 We animated the short pretty much in order, beginning to end.
 As we reached the part where the Witch goes into seclusion to make her machines, Yuri suggested the house could be made in 3D.
-This was an exciting challenge for me, and I set about making the house out of cardboard.
+This was an exciting challenge for me, and I set about making the house out of virtual cardboard.

 Here's a render of the house out in the open under bright lighting conditions.